MirrorShih/MoodleNotify/README.md

 #### 1.Files that have been modified within the last 24 hours

-#### Assignments that have been modified within the last 24 hours and are still available for submission
+#### 2.Assignments that have been modified within the last 24 hours and are still available for submission

 #### 3.Exams that have started within the last 24 hours and are still available for taking.